 Now we will go over these steps in more details.

-Open .
+Open Azure portal and sign in with your Azure subscription.
 You can sign up for a free trial here <insert link to free trial sign up) This is what your dashboard will look like with no apps: